Stepan98/evm-functions-template/rust/03_user_triggered_callback/SwitchboardParamsReceiver/README.md

 While Switchboard Functions can call back into any number of on-chain functions, it's useful to limit access to some privileged functions to just _your_ Switchboard Function.

 In order to do this you'll need to know the switchboard address you're using, and which functionId will be calling into the function in question.
+The following example handles params generated on-chain, addressing each call individually with custom data.
+This is useful for handling user orders in a case where you'd want to fulfill them as quickly as possible with fresh oracle data.

 ### Receiver Example

-ISwitchboard.sol (just a simple subset of switchboard interfaces)
+ISwitchboard.sol

 ```solidity
 // SPDX-License-Identifier: MIT